bruceravel/SCFtests/README.md

 on occasion, joked that _Feff9_ must be 50% better than _Feff6_ because 9 is 50% bigger than 6.

-Sadly for me, my _extraordinary_ wit doesn't win a science argument.
+Sadly for me, my oh-so-extraordinary wit doesn't win a science argument.
 Since actual _science_ wins science arguments, I thought it would be prudent to actually investigate the effect of different theory models on EXAFS analysis.
-I am doing so in the form of a set of tools published in the form of a GitHub repository.
+I am doing so in the form of a set of tools published as a GitHub repository.
 In this way, _anyone_ can download the tools and rerun the tests.
 Even better, anyone can apply the tools to new materials or new ways of computing the theory.

 Because _Feff9_ is not freely available and redistributable, it is hard to make use of it in the manner of this exercise.
 Consequently,